GiulianoPalazzi/giulianopalazzi.github.io/resources/cool_resources.md

 	* [Root dir with all files](http://www.justine-haupt.com/rotarycellphoneinfo/designfiles/){:target="_blank"}
 	* [A github repo of someone who forked it](https://github.com/riosil/RotaryCellphone){:target="_blank"}
 * [Make magazine](https://makezine.com/){:target="_blank"}
+* [Dexter Chua's personal site](https://dec41.user.srcf.net/){:target="\_blank"} - He is a Physics PhD student at Harvard, and did undergrad at Cambridge.
+He has a bunch of notes typed up in $\LaTeX$ typed up on his site.
+Recommended addition by Ahmed Kallushi

 ### Mathematics ###